refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/1-swizzle.md

 3. To use the generated data provider, we need to import it in the `App.tsx` file and give it as a `dataProvider` prop to the `Refine` component.

-Now that you have ejected all the data provider, you can update and use it according to your API.
-This method is much faster than writing a new data provider.
+Now that you have ejected all the data provider, you can modify and use it according to your API.
+You'll realize that using the swizzle for creating a data provider is much faster than writing a new data provider from scratch.

 <Checklist>